wbissac723/whats-for-lunch/README.md

 2. Navigate to the root of the server directory.

-3. Open the terminal and run `npm install`
+3. Open the terminal and run `npm install`.

-4. Install Nodemon globally from the terminal `npm install -g nodemon`
+4. Install Nodemon globally from the terminal `npm install -g nodemon`.

 5. Run `nodemon index` in the terminal to serve the api.